Then we set the table, the center of every southern gathering.

 Ham

-I buy a Butt of a ham, pour a can of Coca cola over it and bake it for
+I buy the Butt portion of a ham, pour a can of Coca cola over it and bake it for

 about 2 hours at 375.
 This was my Aunt Eliece's recipe and I do not